couchbaselabs/node-ottoman/vuepress/guides/quick-start.md

 ## Persist Documents to Our Bucket

-So far we have simply defined model structure and created documents locally.
+So far we have simply defined the model structure and created documents locally.

 Now that we want to persist the documents, all our interaction with the Couchbase server will be done asynchronously, so we will call Ottomonan's `save()` method on each